Acid rain: International treaties

 International treaties on the long-range transport of atmospheric pollutants have been agreed upon by western countries for some time now.
-Beginning in 1979, European countries convened in order to ratify general principles discussed during the UNECE Convention.
-The purpose was to combat Long-Range Transboundary Air Pollution.
-The 1985 Helsinki Protocol on the Reduction of Sulfur Emissions under the Convention on Long-Range Transboundary Air Pollution furthered the results of the convention.
-Results of the treaty have already come to fruition, as evidenced by an approximate 40 percent drop in particulate matter in North America.
-The effectiveness of the Convention in combatting acid rain has inspired further acts of international commitment to prevent the proliferation of particulate matter.
+Beginning in 1979, European countries convened in order to ratify general principles discussed during the UNECE Convention on Long-Range Transboundary Air Pollution.
+The purpose was to combat long-range transboundary air pollution.
+The 1985 Helsinki Protocol on the Reduction of Sulphur Emissions under the Convention on Long-Range Transboundary Air Pollution furthered the results of the Convention.
+Results of the treaty have already come to fruition, as evidenced by emissions of particulate matter and sulphur dropping by 30-80% since 1990 in Europe and by 30-40% in North America.
+The effectiveness of the Convention in combatting acid rain has inspired further acts of international commitment to prevent the proliferation of atmospheric pollution.
 Canada and the US signed the Air Quality Agreement in 1991.
 Most European countries and Canada signed the treaties.
-Activity of the Long-Range Transboundary Air Pollution Convention remained dormant after 1999, when 27 countries convened to further reduce the effects of acid rain.
+Activity of the Convention on Long-Range Transboundary Air Pollution remained dormant after 1999, when 27 countries convened to further reduce the effects of acid rain.
 In 2000, foreign cooperation to prevent acid rain was sparked in Asia for the first time.
 Ten diplomats from countries ranging throughout the continent convened to discuss ways to prevent acid rain.
 Following these discussions, the Acid Deposition Monitoring Network in East Asia (EANET) was established in 2001 as an intergovernmental initiative to provide science-based inputs for decision makers and promote international cooperation on acid deposition in East Asia.
-In 2023, the EANET member countries include Cambodia, China, Indonesia, Japan, Lao PDR, Malaysia, Mongolia, Myanmar, the Philippines, Republic of Korea, Russia, Thailand and Vietnam.
+In 2023, the EANET member countries include Cambodia, China, Indonesia, Japan, Laos, Malaysia, Mongolia, Myanmar, Philippines, South Korea, Russia, Thailand and Vietnam.

 Emissions trading

-In this regulatory scheme, every current polluting facility is given or may purchase on an open market an emissions allowance for each unit of a designated pollutant it emits.
-Operators can then install pollution control equipment, and sell portions of their emissions allowances they no longer need for their own operations, thereby recovering some of the capital cost of their investment in such equipment.
+In this regulatory scheme, every current polluting facility is given or may purchase on an open market an emission allowance for each unit of a designated pollutant it emits.
+Operators can then install pollution control equipment, and sell portions of their emission allowances they no longer need for their own operations, thereby recovering some of the capital cost of their investment in such equipment.
 The intention is to give operators economic incentives to install pollution controls.
+However, ethical arguments have been opposed to the ongoing rise of emissions trading, focusing on commodification of the atmosphere, pricing that which should not be priced, or civic responsibility.

 The first emissions trading market was established in the United States by enactment of the Clean Air Act Amendments of 1990.
 The overall goal of the Acid Rain Program established by the Act is to achieve significant environmental and public health benefits through reductions in emissions of sulfur dioxide (SO_{2}) and nitrogen oxides (NO_{x}), the primary causes of acid rain.
 To achieve this goal at the lowest cost to society, the program employs both regulatory and market based approaches for controlling air pollution.